Point Judith Lighthouse

 The original lighthouse at Point Judith was constructed in 1810, featuring a 35-foot wooden tower.
 Unfortunately, this structure was destroyed by a hurricane in 1815.
 A replacement stone tower was built in 1816, equipped with a revolving light and ten lamps.

-The current octagonal granite tower, standing 51 feet tall, was erected in 1857 and has since become an iconic landmark.
+The current octagonal brownstone tower, standing 51 feet tall on a granite base, was erected in 1857 and has since become an iconic landmark.
 The lighthouse was automated in 1954, eliminating the need for a resident keeper.

 Point Judith Lighthouse Architecture and Design

-The lighthouse features an octagonal conical design constructed from granite blocks.
+The lighthouse features an octagonal design constructed from brownstone (Connecticut freestone) on a granite base.
+It measures 24 feet wide at the base, tapering to 13 feet at the top.
 To enhance its visibility during daylight, the upper half of the tower is painted brown, while the lower half is white.
-It is topped with a black lantern housing a fourth-order Fresnel lens, which emits a white light occulting every 15 seconds, visible up to 16 nautical miles.
+It is topped with a black lantern housing a fourth-order Fresnel lens — the original Parisian lens installed in 1857 and still in service — which emits a white light occulting every 15 seconds, visible up to 16 nautical miles.

 Location and Surroundings